 VPMP Cost Savings

-Our Risk Management Program (RMP) is a fraction of the cost, as compared to developing it yourself or hiring a consultant to write it for you:
+Our Vulnerability & Patch Management Program (VPMP) is a fraction of the cost, as compared to developing it yourself or hiring a consultant to write it for you:

 Why You Need A Documented Vulnerability & Patch Management Program!

 The following statutory, regulatory and contractual sources specifically have requirements surrounding patching, vulnerability remediation, vulnerability scanning and penetration testing:

 Vulnerability Management - Including Patch / Flaw Management